JamieMarsay/open-sunday/README.md

 - Add credit link to my own website (shameless plug)
 - Add new place types and lookups to match
 - Add a nicer loading screen to replace the spinner
+- Add a distance select to increase/decrease search radius
 - Phase out remaining instances of "any"